skaupper/VirtualJukebox/docs/src/RESTInterface.md

 - Path:     \n
   `/api/v1/queryTracks`
 - Parameters:
-  - `session_id`: The generated session ID for the user.
   - `pattern`: A search pattern for filtering (and sorting) the tracks.
   - `max_entries`: Specifies the maximum number of returned tracks.
 Optional, defaults to `50`.